secretbosscode/nzbidx/README.md

 ## Environment Variables

-Copy `.env.example` to `.env` and adjust values as needed.
+Environment variables are defined directly in the compose files.
+Adjust values there or set them via the environment before running the stack.
 Only a small set of variables are required to run the stack:

 | Variable | Purpose | Default |
 | --- | --- | --- |